The Name of the Rose: Plot summary

-By the day after, Berengar has gone missing, which puts pressure on William.
-William learns of how Salvatore of Montferrat, and Remigio of Varagine, two cellarer monks, had a history with the Dulcinian heretics.
+The third day, the monks are surprised by the disappearance of Berengar and William learns that there are two former Dulcinians in the abbey (Remigio of Voragine, the abbey's cellarer, and the deformed monk Salvatore).
 Adso returns to the library alone in the evening.
-When leaving the library through the kitchen, Adso is seduced by a peasant girl, with whom he has his first sexual experience.
+While leaving the library through the kitchen, he encounters a peasant girl.
+Although they do not share a language, they have a sexual encounter, Adso's first.
 After confessing to William, Adso is absolved, although he still feels guilty.